-Some platforms automatically mount the disk when you insert the DVD into the drive.
+Some platforms automatically mount the disk when you insert the installation media into the drive.

-3. To start Oracle Universal Installer, complete one of the following steps depending on the location of the installation files:
+To start Oracle Universal Installer, complete one of the following steps depending on the location of the installation files:

-Note: Start Oracle Universal Installer from the terminal session where you logged in as the oracle user and set the user's environment (described in ) Chapter 2.
+Note: Start Oracle Universal Installer from the terminal session where you logged in as the oracle user and set the user's environment (described in Chapter 2).

-If the installation files are on disk, enter commands similar to the following, where directory\path is the path of the client directory on the DVD:
+- If the installation files are on disk, enter a command similar to the following, where directory_path is the path of the client directory on the installation media: - \$ /directory_path/runInstaller - If the installation files are on the hard disk, change directory to the client directory and enter the following command: - \$./runInstaller

-\$ /directory\path/runInstaller

-If the installation files are on the hard disk, change directory to the client directory and enter the following command:

-\$ ./runInstaller